Activities of Daily Living (ADL)

 Reasonable Accommodation

-Modifications of a facility or program that can be accomplished without undue administrative or financial burden.
+Under Title I of the Americans with Disabilities Act (ADA), a reasonable modification is a modification of a facility or program that can be accomplished without undue administrative or financial burden

 Reevaluation